Thursday, April 23, 2026

 Moriah with her parents after winning a gravel bike race.

-Through a combination of family home movies, still photographs, TV news footage and current interviews with police, family and close friends, The Truth and Tragedy of Moriah Wilson paints a compelling picture of one very special young woman who was beloved by a wide circle of people and hated by just one.
-That person took her life.
+Through a combination of family home movies, still photographs, TV news footage and current interviews with police, family and close friends, The Truth and Tragedy of Moriah Wilson paints a compelling portrait of an extraordinary young woman who was beloved by a wide circle of people and hated by just one.
+That person ultimately took her life.

 Despite the gruesome subject matter the film ends on a high note, with her grieving parents and younger brother looking healthy and happy four years after her death.
 This 95-minute film is part of their ongoing effort to keep Moriah's memory alive through the charitable foundation they set up in her name.
 See it to find out more.